 Duval County Public Schools is committed to maintaining a safe, secure, and respectful school environment that reflects the highest standards of our community and society.
 All persons, students, teachers, administrators, parents, and others on our campuses are expected to conduct themselves in a considerate and respectful manner and support a safe and respectful school environment conducive to learning and constructive, civil dialogue.
 Teachers, administrators, and staff must operate in a safe and secure environment and receive the respect their positions demand if they are to effectively perform their duties.
 Offensive language, threats, assault or any other disrespectful or intimidating conduct directed toward a teacher or other school district employee will not be tolerated.
 Any such conduct by any student will result in immediate removal of the student from the subject classroom or school environment and requires parental engagement and school discipline.
-All reports of bullying and harassment, including those that are unsubstantiated must be reported to the state.
+All reports of bullying and harassment, including those that are unsubstantiated) must be reported to the state.
 Substantiated cases should follow the guidelines outlined in this document and unsubstantiated cases should be reported using the SEISR codes UBL for unsubstantiated bullying and UHR for unsubstantiated harassment.
 In addition, all instances of physical restraint must be reported utilizing the code NVI.

-To assist students, parents, guardians, administrators, and school personnel in maintaining such an environment, the Code of Student Conduct will:
+Per state requirements outlined in 1006.07 - 1006.148 F.S. and to assist students, parents, guardians, administrators, and school personnel in maintaining such an effective learning environment, the Code of Student Conduct will:

-- Identify classifications of violations and describe procedures for disciplinary actions - Identify formal disciplinary actions - Standardize procedures for administering formal disciplinary actions - Describe roles of the home, student, school and school personnel - Describe rights and responsibilities of all students and parents/guardians - Outline general code of appearance - Describe rights of disabled students relating to discipline - Inform parents/guardians and students of the district's Internet Safety and Acceptance Use Agreement
+- ❖ Identify classifications of infractions and describe procedures for disciplinary actions - Identify formal disciplinary actions and interventions designed to improve student behavior - Standardize procedures for administering formal disciplinary actions and interventions - ❖ Describe roles of the home, student, school and school personnel - Describe rights and responsibilities of all students and parents/guardians - Outline general code of appearance - ❖ Describe rights of disabled students relating to discipline - ❖ Inform parents/guardians and students of the district's Internet Safety and Acceptance Use Agreement